propelorm/Propel/behaviors/sluggable.markdown

 ## Parameters ##

-By default, the behavior adds one columns to the model.
+By default, the behavior adds one column to the model.
 If this column is already described in the schema, the behavior detects it and doesn't add it a second time.
 The behavior parameters allow you to use custom patterns for the slug composition.
 The following schema illustrates a complete customization of the behavior:

 {% highlight xml %}
 <table name="post">